-The classification of the mixture for health and physical hazards has to be provided in the submission.
-There is no requirement for providing information regarding the possible classification of the mixture as hazardous to the environment.
-Environmental hazards are not related to the information needed for an emergency health response.

-The classification for health and physical hazards needs to indicate the hazard classes and associated hazard categories relevant for the mixture (e.g. "Acute Tox.
+- 36 The classification of the mixture for health and physical hazards has to be provided in the - 37 submission.
+There is no requirement for providing information regarding the possible - 38 classification of the mixture as hazardous to the environment.
+Environmental hazards are not - 39 related to the information needed for an emergency health response, but can be voluntarily - 40 provided for completeness. - 41 The classification for health and physical hazards needs to indicate the hazard classes and - associated hazard categories relevant for the mixture (e.g. "Acute Tox.
 4", "Flam.
-Lig.
-2").

-The labelling elements associated with the classification for health and physical hazards according to the rules set in Annex I to CLP must be provided.
-This includes the hazard pictogram code (e.g. GHS07), the signal word (Danger/Warning), the hazard statement codes (including supplemental hazard information) (e.g. H302) and precautionary statement codes (e.g. P264).
+Liq.
+2"). - 43 The labelling elements associated with the classification for health and physical hazards - 44 according to the rules set in Annex I to CLP must be provided.
+This includes the hazard - 45 pictogram code (e.g. GHS07), the signal word (Danger/Warning), the hazard statement codes - 46 (including supplemental hazard information) (e.g. H302) and precautionary statement codes

-Information about the mixture classification and the associated labelling elements has to be consistent with the information provided in Sections 2.1 and 2.2 of the SDS of the mixture as specified in Annex II to REACH apart from the classification regarding the environment hazards.
-Note that even in situations where Annex I to CLP allows for reduced label elements, the full set of label elements indicated in Section B.2.2 of Annex VIII (and reported above) have to be included in the submission.
+- 1 (e.g. P264). - 2 Information about the mixture classification and the associated labelling elements has to be - 3 consistent with the information provided in Sections 2.1 and 2.2 of the SDS of the mixture as - 4 specified in Annex II to REACH apart from the classification regarding the environment - 5 hazards.
+Note that even in situations where Annex I to CLP allows for reduced label elements, - 6 the full set of label elements indicated in Section B.2.2 of Annex VIII (and reported above) - 7 have to be included in the submission.